Sandals for Hypermobility – Extra Arch and Heel Support!

 Don’t Take the “Wait and See Approach” – Be Proactive!

 Most doctors are hesitant to diagnose a child with hypermobility until the child starts complaining about joint pain or fatigue.
-Taking early action is crucial in order to help treat this condition, and something so simple such as wearing the correct pair of shoes can make the world of difference.
+Taking early action is crucial to help treat this condition, and something so simple as wearing the correct pair of shoes can make the world of difference.
 If your child has been diagnosed with hypermobility and is experiencing foot and leg pain, you will have to find shoes that provide good support.

 Hypermobility is believed to be hereditary.
 Some children are simply born with extra soft and flexible joints.
 Did you know that it is estimated that 15% of all children are hypermobile?

 In simple words, when children have hypermobility, their muscles have to work harder to maintain balance, which often leads to foot and let pain.
 If your child has been diagnosed with hypermobility, don’t panic, please know that it will get better.